MicrosoftEdge/MSEdgeExplainers/DelayedClipboard/DelayedClipboardRenderingExplainer.md

 2. If a delay rendered callback is already running before the page unloads, cancel the callback after a timeout period if the callback hasn't completed yet.
 When the callback is cancelled, set empty data to the clipboard for that delay rendered format.

-3. Run the callback before the `beforeunload` event is fired and if it exceeds a timeout period, set empty data to the clipboard for that delay rendered format so it doesn't cause delays in navigation.
+3. For any delay-rendered format that still hasn't been resolved at the time that the UA would fire `beforeunload`, run its callback before the `beforeunload` event is fired.
+For any such callback that hasn't completed within a timeout period, set empty data to the clipboard for that delay rendered format so it doesn't cause delays in navigation.
-*Issue* This needs more discussion as the specifics of it are still unclear.

 ## Privacy and Security Considerations